donmorton/github-login/README.md

 React component for [GitHub login](https://developer.github.com/v3/oauth/).

 This project originally created and maintained by [Checkr](https://www.npmjs.com/package/react-github-login).
 However, after over a year of inactivity it appears this repository is abandoned.
-With many issues open, I decided to clone and edit this repo for myself.
+With many issues open, I decided to clone and maintain this repo myself.

 This project is now being updated and maintained by [donmorton](https://github.com/donmorton)